Lawrence Agyekum

-Lawrence Agyekum (born 23 November 2003) is a Ghanaian footballer who plays as a midfielder for Austrian side Liefering on loan from Red Bull Salzburg.
+Lawrence Agyekum (born 23 November 2003) is a Ghanaian professional footballer who plays as a midfielder for Belgian Pro League club Cercle Brugge, on loan from Austrian Bundesliga club Red Bull Salzburg, and the Ghana national team.

 Club career

 WAFA

 Agyekum started his career with West African Football Academy, he was promoted to the senior team in December 2019.
 He made his debut on 24 January 2020, after coming on for Michael Danso Agyemang in a 2–1 loss to Liberty Professionals.
 The 2019–20 season was however cancelled due to the restrictions to control the COVID-19 pandemic in Ghana.
 He made 5 league appearances before the league was cancelled.
 Prior to the restart of the league, he was named on the club's squad list for the 2020–21 season.
 He scored his debut goal on 24 February 2021, after scoring the third goal in the 92nd minute in a 3–1 victory over Karela United.
 Agyekum was adjudged the man of the match after putting up a good performance in a league match against Elmina Sharks even though WAFA lost by 1–0.